karlzx/MSTeamsChatBot/MyFirstBot/README.md

-# Multi-turn prompt
+﻿# EchoBot

-Bot Framework v4 multi-turn prompt bot sample
+Bot Framework v4 echo bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use the prompts classes included in `botbuilder-dialogs`.
-This bot will ask for the user's name and age, then store the responses.
-It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and state accessors to store and retrieve values.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## To try this sample